ubitech/entropy-docs/docs/pc_campaign.rst

 Create a new Campaign
 --------------------------------------

-- In order to declare a new Business partner several consecutive steps have to be undertaken .
+- In order to create a new campaign several consecutive steps have to be undertaken .

 - Initially the user must login.